Your Rainy Day Wedding in St. Augustine Guide

 Prepare earlier outfit choices:

-Finalize backup venue outfits before weather decision deadline
+Pick backup outfits before the weather deadline.

 Ceremony Timing Options